Racial segregation in the United States: Hypersegregation

-In the 1980s, the rise of hypersegregation was distinctively large in Black neighborhoods.
+In the 1980s, the rise of hyper-segregation was distinctively large in black neighborhoods.
 The extreme segregation of African Americans resulted in a different society lived by black and white residents.
 The isolation of the African American community was evident in living conditions, grocery markets, job applications, etc. As segregation shaped different lifestyles in those who live in the suburbs compare to areas with public housing, the Concentration dimension of segregation played a significant role.
 Concentration increased poverty in black neighborhoods by providing more expensive and less ideal living situations to African Americans.
-This rise of poverty created a disadvantage when it came to the job market, which led to a decrease in marriage rates in the black community due to the large number of men that weren't financially secure enough to take care of a family.
+This rise of poverty created a disadvantage when it came to the job market, which led to a decrease in marriage rates in the black community due to the large number of men not financially secure enough to take care of a family.
 Hypersegregation was prominent in creating an isolated community for African Americans in the United States.
 This pattern was consistent in making African American residents unstable financially which spread to other poor living conditions.

 The pattern of hypersegregation began in the early 20th century.
 African Americans who moved to large cities often moved into the inner city in order to gain industrial jobs.
 The influx of new African American residents caused many white residents to move to the new suburbs (federally subsidized for white families only) in a case of white flight.
 This was encouraged by the government, as many were white middle-class families who lived in segregated public housing first established in the 1930s.
-The US government heavily advertised the suburbs to them and the subsidized mortgages the government provided were typically cheaper than monthly rent.
+The US government heavily advertised the suburbs to them, and the subsidized mortgages the government provided were typically cheaper than monthly rent.
 These same mortgages were not provided to Black Americans in public housing, leading to overcrowding, while white public housing sat vacant.